 SGs interested in starting a work, based on, or taking in account the FG-MV deliverables are requested to thoroughly review the deliverable and conduct a gap analysis to scope the work within the remit of their terms of reference (ToR).

 It should be noted that the above guidance applies also to the FG-MV deliverables approved before January 2024.

+SGs interested in starting a work not covered by the FG-MV deliverables are requested to conduct a gap analysis to scope the work within the remit of their terms of reference (ToR).

 TSAG looks forward to being informed on the use of the material elaborated by the FG-MV and associated collaborating efforts within ITU-T Study Groups.